lop-cz/Magnific-Popup/website/documentation.md

 Please ask general questions through <a href="http://stackoverflow.com/questions/ask?tags=magnific-popup">StackOverflow</a> tagged with `magnific-popup`.

-# &nbsp;
+# magnific popup docs

 * This will become a table of contents (this text will be scraped).
 {:toc}

 ## Including files

-You can get Magnific Popup JS and CSS file from <a href="#mfp-build-tool" class="mfp-build-tool-link">build tool</a>, or from folder `dist/` of <a href="https://github.com/dimsemenov/Magnific-Popup">GitHub repository</a> or by compiling it by yourself with Grunt.
+You can get Magnific Popup JS and CSS file from the <a href="#mfp-build-tool" class="mfp-build-tool-link">build tool</a>, from the `dist/` folder in the <a href="https://github.com/dimsemenov/Magnific-Popup">GitHub repository</a>, or by compiling it yourself with Grunt.

 {% highlight html %}
 <!-- Magnific Popup core CSS file -->